FreddyKly/Rat-Detector/RasPiCluster/KubernetesCluster/README.md

     UUID=<UUID_of_SSD>   /media/usb   ntfs   auto,nofail,sync,users,rw   0   0

+After that reboot the device again with:

+    sudo reboot

 With this configuration the SSD is always mounted into the defined directory after a reboot. \
 After that we copy the manifest directory to the masternode and apply it to the cluster with: